Ace185/Mini-Project/README.md

 # Mini-Project
-This repository consist of many small and basic coding projects
+This Repository consist of many Small and Basic Coding Projects.